How to Apply

 Once you have received your student visa, you need to pay your application, tuition and homestay fees.
 There is at least a 30 day hold on money that is sent to Canadian Banking Institutions from International countries.
 For this reason, please send payments at least one to two months prior to the EAP program start.

 There are 3 ways that you can pay fees at Acadia University:

 1. Online at Acadia

-To pay the fees online, please use the secure Acadia online payment centre.
+To pay the fees please visit this site: This is a secure Acadia online Payment Centre

 2. You may submit your payment via cheque or money order by mail (no cash please) to: